 The Company accounts for its warrants to purchase redeemable convertible stock in accordance with ASC 480, Distinguishing Liabilities from Equity.
 ASC 480 requires that a financial instrument, other than outstanding share, that, at inception, is indexed to an obligation to repurchase the issuer's equity shares, regardless of the timing or the probability of the redemption feature, and may require the issuer to settle the obligation by transferring assets be classified as a liability.
-The Company measures the fair value of its warrant liability using an option pricing model with changes in fair value recognized in the statement of operations.
+The Company measures the fair value of its warrant liability using the Black-Scholes option pricing model with changes in fair value recognized as increases or reductions to other income (expense) in the statement of operations.

 In connection with the completion of the Company's initial public offering in May 2014, the warrants to purchase shares of Series A-1 and Series A-2 preferred stock expired unexercised and the warrants to purchase shares of Series C preferred stock automatically converted into warrants to purchase shares of common stock.
-These common stock warrants with non-standard anti-dilution provisions (referred to as down round protection) are classified as liabilities and remeasured each reporting period.
-As of December 31, 2015, there were outstanding 62,505 warrants to purchase common stock at \$6.00 per share.
+Warrants with non-standard anti-dilution provisions (referred to as down round protection) are classified as liabilities and re-measured each reporting period.
+As of December 31, 2016, there were outstanding 62,505 warrants to purchase common stock at \$6.00 per share.
 These warrants expire on December 14, 2019.

-In connection with the Company's debt financing which was completed in February 2015 (see Note 8), the Company issued warrants to purchase 180,274 shares of common stock.
-These warrants are classified as a component of stockholders' equity and the value of such warrants was determined using the Black-Scholes option-pricing model.
+The warrants issued in connection with the Company's debt financing completed in February 2015 (see Note 8) are classified as a component of stockholders' equity.
+The value of such warrants was determined using the Black-Scholes option-pricing model.